The Duel (The Office): Plot

-Andy Bernard (Ed Helms) still has not learned about his fiancee Angela Martin's (Angela Kinsey) affair with Dwight Schrute (Rainn Wilson), seventeen days after Phyllis Vance (Phyllis Smith) revealed it to everyone else in the Dunder Mifflin office.
-Michael Scott (Steve Carell), who has since learned the news as well, suggests he should be the one to inform Andy, but the entire office argues that Angela should be the one to break the news.
-Jim Halpert (John Krasinski) is particularly concerned that Andy's past anger management issues may lead to violence.
+Andy Bernard still has not learned about his fiancee Angela Martin's affair with Dwight Schrute, seventeen days after Phyllis Vance revealed it to everyone else in the Dunder Mifflin office.
+Michael Scott, who has since learned the news as well, suggests he should be the one to inform Andy, but the entire office argues that Angela should be the one to break the news.
+Jim Halpert is particularly concerned that Andy's past anger management issues may lead to violence.
 Dwight tries convincing Angela to tell Andy, but she continues to put it off despite claiming to Dwight that she loves him.
-This refusal, along with wanting to avoid the ensuing conflict, leaves Michael to tell Andy before he leaves for a meeting with David Wallace (Andy Buckley), leaving Andy shocked and dismayed.
+This refusal, along with wanting to avoid the ensuing conflict, leaves Michael to tell Andy before he leaves for a meeting with David Wallace, leaving Andy shocked and dismayed.
 Angela reluctantly confirms the affair occurred, but also tells Andy that she loves him, and Andy realizes everybody else in the office already knew about it.

 Andy confronts Dwight and challenges him to a "duel" in the parking lot, with Angela as a prize to the winner.
 Dwight accepts and Angela, anxious to avoid making a choice between the two men herself, says she will honor the results of the duel.
 Jim, acting as office manager in Michael's absence, tries to talk them out of the duel and confiscates Dwight's hidden weapons around the office, but concedes he does not have the power to prevent a fight outside the office.
 In New York, Michael is nervous about why David Wallace wants to meet with him.
 But as the meeting begins, David tells him Scranton is the most successful Dunder Mifflin branch amid a difficult economic climate, and he wants to learn why Michael's management has been so successful.
 Michael is delighted with the compliment and attention, but can only manage vague, off-topic and largely nonsensical answers.
 David claims it is difficult for someone to make a self-evaluation, and Michael leaves the meeting in a very pleasant mood.